 In general, cats are good at taking care of themselves.
-Once they’re familiar with where the litter tray is, they’ll go when they need to.
-Sometimes, though, the litter box isn’t accessible.
-Also, young kittens are still learning how to understand their tiny bodies.
+Once they’re familiar with where the litter box is, they’ll go when they need to.
+Sometimes, however, the litter box isn’t accessible.
+Also, young kittens are still learning about their tiny bodies.

 By paying attention to your cat, you can learn so much about them, including when they need to use the bathroom.
-Since it isn’t always easy to tell what our cats are thinking, we made this step-by-step guide to knowing when your kitty needs to pee.
+Since it isn’t always easy to tell what our cats think, we made this step-by-step guide to knowing when your kitty needs to pee.

 How to Tell If a Cat Needs to Pee: Step-by-Step